Agricultural Literacy Curriculum Matrix

 Did You Know?
 (Ag Facts)

-- The top 3 egg producing states in America are Iowa, Ohio, and Indiana.1
+- The top 3 egg producing states in the U.S. are Iowa, Ohio, and Indiana.1

-- The majority of all laying hens (76.4%) are housed in conventional cage environments, 17.8% are housed in cage-free systems, and 5.8% are part of certified organic farms.2
+- The majority of all laying hens (76.4%) are housed in conventional barn systems, 17.8% are housed in cage-free systems, and 5.8% are part of certified organic farms.2

 - The most economical egg to purchase at the grocery store is a conventionally-produced egg.
 Eggs produced in organic, free-range, or cage-free systems cost more due to higher production costs.3